-- If you don’t happen to see the animal(s) dining in your garden, try to match up tracks, scat, or evidence of chewing with photos in tracking guides.
-Then, you can choose the right fence or other tactics to protect what they’re after.
+- If you don’t happen to see the animal(s) dining in your garden, try to match up tracks, scat or evidence of chewing with photos in tracking guides.
+Then choose the right fence or other tactics to protect what they’re after.

 Gather local garden wisdom

-- Reflect on your own experiences, and keep a garden journal of what does and doesn’t work well in your flower and veggie gardens.
+- Reflect on your own experiences, and keep a journal of what does and doesn’t work well in your gardens.

-- Ask neighbors what they’ve found to work in their gardens.
+- Ask neighbors what has worked in their gardens.

-- Check with your local Native Plant Society and Cooperative Extension Office about which plants are least likely to be eaten by deer and other wildlife in your area, as preferences vary both regionally and locally.
+- Check with your local native plant society and cooperative extension office about which plants are least likely to be eaten by wildlife in your area, as preferences vary both regionally and locally.